Workload: Occupational stress

 Workload has been linked to a number of strains, including anxiety, physiological reactions such as cortisol, fatigue, backache, headache, and gastrointestinal problems.

 Workload as a work demand is a major component of the demand-control model of stress.
 This model suggests that jobs with high demands can be stressful, especially when the individual has low control over the job.
 In other words, control serves as a buffer or protective factor when demands or workload is high.
 This model was expanded into the demand-control-support model, which suggests that the combination of high control and high social support at work buffers the effects of high demands.
+A 2019 survey by Cartridge People identified workload as the main cause of occupational stress.

 As a work demand, workload is also relevant to the job demands-resources model of stress that suggests that jobs are stressful when demands (e.g., workload) exceed the individual's resources to deal with them.

 Theory and modelling

 There is no one agreed definition of mental workload and consequently not one agreed method of assessing or modelling it.
 One example definition by Hart and Staveland (1988) describes workload as "the perceived relationship between the amount of mental processing capability or resources and the amount required by the task".
 A more generally applicable operational definition of workload is that "Mental workload (MWL) represents the degree of activation of a finite pool of resources, limited in capacity, while cognitively processing a primary task over time, mediated by external stochastic environmental and situational factors, as well as affected by definite internal characteristics of a human operator, for coping with static task demands, by devoted effort and attention".

 Workload modelling is the analytical technique used to measure and predict workload.
 The main objective of assessing and predicting cognitive workload is to achieve an evenly distributed, manageable workload and to avoid overload or underload.
 Another aspect of workload is the mathematical predictive models used in human factors analysis to support the design and assessment of safety-critical systems.